kiendoo4/DocumentSpecificRAG/README.md

 * Implemented RAG pipeline using LangChain, incorporating document loading, embedding, vector store creation and retrieval to enhance question answering capabilities.

-* Developed a chatbot web application with Flask and Bootstrap 5.0
+* Developed a chatbot web application with Flask and Bootstrap 5.0 (by HatakaCder)

 You could find more information about our work in this: ```./RAG.pdf```